Auto Glass Glossary

 A-Pillar Molding

-Normally attach with metal,
+Normally attach with metal, nylon or plastic

-nylon or plastic retainers and is located on the left
+retainers and is located on the left and right side of the

-the hood.
-Auto Glass – glass that is installed on a
+that is installed on a vehicle’s body.

 Back Glass

-Is the auto glass located in the
+Is the auto glass located in the very back of

-very back of the vehicle and some may refer to this
+the vehicle and some may refer to this as the back window.

 Back Window